marcomontes/library_store/README.md

     {
         "id": 2,
-        "title": "A Treatise of the System of the World", "author_id": 2,
+        "title": "A Treatise of the System of the World", "author": "Isaac Newton",
         "isbn": "9781511496421",
         "price": 30,
         "short_description": "Let us then assume the mean distance of the Moon, 60 semi-diameters of the Earth, and its periodic time in respect of the fixed Stars, d.
 7h.
 43', as Astronomers have determined it.
-And a body revolved in our air, near the surface of the Earth supposed at rest, by means of a centripetal force, which should be, to the lame force at the distance of the...", "created_at": "2019-10-01T01:50:20.628Z",
+And a body revolved in our air, near the surface of the Earth supposed at rest, by means of a centripetal force, which should be, to the lame force at the distance of the..."
-        "updated_at": "2019-10-01T01:50:20.628Z"
     },
     {
         "id": 3,
         "title": "Seveneves",
-        "author_id": 2,
+        "author": "Neal Stephenson"
         "isbn": "0062334514",
         "price": 45,
-        "short_description": "No slim fables or nerdy novellas for Stephenson: his visions are epic, and he requires whole worlds-and, in this case, solar systems-to accommodate them....Wise, witty, utterly well-crafted science fiction", "created_at": "2019-10-01T01:50:20.636Z",
+        "short_description": "No slim fables or nerdy novellas for Stephenson: his visions are epic, and he requires whole worlds-and, in this case, solar systems-to accommodate them....Wise, witty, utterly well-crafted science fiction"
-        "updated_at": "2019-10-01T01:50:20.636Z"
     }
 ]
 ```